French ship Cassard (1795): Construction and career

+Cassard was ordered on 16 February 1793 and laid down at the Arsenal de Lorient in August.
+The ship was launched on 2 May 1795 and completed in July.
+She was renamed Dix-Août on 24 February 1798.
+Later that year, the ship participated in the French expedition to Ireland.
 On 10 February 1801 Dix-août captured the 16-gun cutter HMS Sprightly, which she scuttled.
-On 27 March 1801, as Dix-août sailed with the fleet of Toulon, she collided with Formidable and had to return to harbour.
+On 27 March 1801, as Dix-août sailed with the Mediterranean Fleet, she collided with Formidable and had to return to harbour.
+On 4 February 1803, her name was changed to Brave.

-On 26 September 1805 Indivisible and Dix-Août succeeded in shooting away Swiftsure's yards and masts, crippling her and so capturing her.
+On 26 September 1805, Indivisible and Dix-Août succeeded in shooting away Swiftsure's yards and masts, crippling her and so capturing her.
 Swiftsure had two men killed, two men mortally wounded, and another six wounded; the French lost 33 killed and wounded.
-See main article Action of 24 June 1801.
+She was captured by HMS Donegal on 6 February 1806 at the Battle of San Domingo.
+She foundered shortly thereafter on 12 April 1806 without loss of life while en route to Britain.